MituuZ/convo-forge/readme.md

 #### Prompt

 Use or edit a prompt file.
-You can use `${{user_prompt}}` in a prompt file to control where the user prompt is inserted when the messages is sent.
+You can use `${{user_prompt}}` in a prompt file to control where the user prompt is inserted when the message is sent, if not included, the user prompt is appended after the prompt file.

 To use a prompt file, write your actual prompt after the command and file.
 (e.g., using ALT + ENTER to move to the next line)